Skip to main content

 Evaluating which EU+ countries tend to receive the most applications for asylum is important but to some extent a simple like-for-like comparison is not appropriate because the EU+ countries vary wildly in terms of the size and capacity of their asylum and reception systems.
 As a rough measure of their overall capacity and a more nuanced estimation of the pressure exerted on national authorities, this chart illustrates the number of asylum applications lodged per million inhabitants (Eurostat population data).

-Taking the entire EU+ into consideration, with a total population of 461 million and 87,000 asylum applications received in July 2023, this converts to 190 applications per million population, or about 1 application for every 5,300 persons.
+Taking the whole EU+ into consideration: its population of 463 million and 83,000 asylum applications received in March 2024, converts into 180 applications per million population, or about 1 application for every 5,400 persons.

 Recognition Rates